-The Board of Directors believes that approval of the Amended 2002 Plan is in our best interest, as well as the best interest of our stockholders and employees, because the granting of stock options and other awards promotes the convergence of long-term interests between our key employees and our stockholders, as the value of options and other awards granted will increase or decrease with the value of our common stock.
+The Board of Directors believes that approval of the amendment to the 2002 Plan is in our best interest, as well as the best interest of our stockholders and employees, because the granting of stock options and other awards promotes the convergence of long-term interests between our key employees and our stockholders, as the value of options and other awards granted will increase or decrease with the value of our common stock.
 In addition, the ability to grant stock options and other awards will assist us in continuing to attract and retain the services of outstanding management and will enable us to use this type of long-term incentive compensation at levels commensurate with our peers while conserving our cash resources.
-The Board of Directors unanimously approved the Amended and Restated 2002 Long Term Incentive and Stock Award Plan and recommends a vote FOR approval of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
+The Board of Directors unanimously approved the amendment to our Amended and Restated 2002 Long Term Incentive and Stock Award Plan and recommends a vote FOR approval of the amendment to our Amended and Restated 2002 Long Term Incentive and Stock Award Plan.